hayesall/CLFanfictionSearchEngine/README.md

 Imagine for a moment that you want all of Code Lyoko stories containing a reference to "Twitter."
 With the crawler rate I set, I was able to explore 328 stories (this doesn't sound very large, but required around 6000 requests to explore each chapter and review section).
 The crawler scraped backward through time: starting from the present and ending on October 2, 2015.

 From these 328 documents published over the course of a year, seven results contain references to Twitter, while the [top result](https://www.fanfiction.net/s/12035101) has an underlying cyber-bullying theme.
-If you use the built-in search tool on FanFiction.Net, the [only result that comes up](https://www.fanfiction.net/s/8429561/1/Tweethearts).
+If you use the built-in search tool on FanFiction.Net, the [only result that comes up](https://www.fanfiction.net/s/8429561/1/Tweethearts) appears because the word "twitter" is in the title.

 For the purpose of this example, I will not directly compare the results to those that would be obtained from Dark Lord Potter's search engine (it's a skewed comparison since it does not include Code Lyoko fanfiction).